 When used as designed, the 529 College Savings Plan has many benefits.
 However, one facet of the 529 plan makes it popular among clients with accumulated wealth.

 The 529 College Savings Plan as a Multi-Generational Legacy

-Deductions, flexibility, and tax-free growth of invested funds make the 529 an uncommonly useful and effective wealth building tool.
-For example, the account custodian may change the beneficiary as long as the new beneficiary is related to the earlier beneficiary.
-Wealthy families of one generation often use this strategy to set funds aside for a later generation, while reserving the right to adjust exactly which beneficiary eventually uses the funds for college expenses.
+Deductions, flexibility, and tax-free growth of invested funds make the 529 College Savings Plan an uncommonly useful and effective wealth-building tool.
+For example, the account custodian may change the beneficiary as long as the beneficiaries are related.
+Wealthy families of one generation often use this strategy to set funds aside for a later generation.
+Plus they reserve the right to adjust exactly which beneficiary eventually uses the funds for college expenses.

 In addition, it is allowable to front-load five years of such contributions.
 You must track them across the following five years and keep in mind the lifetime contribution limits.
 And best of all, tax-free growth means the value of a 529 account can grow exponentially over the decades.